-Three Reasons Why You Should Get Your Flu Shot
+Three Reasons Why Seniors Should Get a Flu Shot

-Here are the top three reasons why you should get your flu shot:
+Here are the top three reasons why seniors should get a flu shot:

-1. You can avoid serious complications associated with the flu, especially in older adults.
+1. You can avoid serious complications associated with the flu.

 Getting your flu vaccination is especially important if you are 65 years or older because you’re at a higher risk of developing serious flu complications.
 Flu vaccines are updated each season to keep up with changing viruses.
 To get the best protection, you need an annual vaccination.